 - utility arrears (water, heat, hydro, propane, or wood)

-- damages (requires a ruling from the Landlord and Tenant Board)
+- damages (requires a ruling from the Landlord and Tenant Board) and small home repairs (requires proof that not fixing would prevent you from staying in your home)

 Funding can be considered for the following eligible expenses if the applicant is homeless and needs assistance to secure the rental unit: